FraidoonOmarzai/AI-In-Radiology/README.md

 **************************************************************************************************************************************************************
 **************************************************************************************************************************************************************

-# 02 Pneumonia With with PyTorch and PyTorch-lighting
+# 02 Pneumonia Detection with PyTorch and PyTorch-lightning

 ## Steps to follow